Statesboro Pilots: History

 A semi-pro team called the "Statesboro Pilots" began play in 1947 and played through 1951 as a member of the Ogeechee Baseball League.
 The team was formed after the Statesboro Athletic Association was established to organize a team for Statesboro.
 The Statesboro Athletic Association also built a new ballpark for the Pilots at a cost of $30,000, with a seating capacity of 1,500.
 The "Pilots" moniker was selected due to the ballpark being close to the local airport.

-In 1952, the Statesboro Pilots began minor league play as members of the eight–team, Class D level Georgia State League.
+In 1952, the Statesboro Pilots began minor league play, becoming members of the eight–team, Class D level Georgia State League.
 The Douglas Trojans, Dublin Green Sox, Eastman Dodgers, Fitzgerald Pioneers, Hazlehurst-Baxley Cardinals, Jesup Bees and Vidalia Indians joined Statesboro in beginning league play on April 21, 1952.

 The use of the "Pilots" moniker corresponds to the local aviation industry, with a local military airport and related flight training in the era.
 Statesboro remains home to the Statesboro–Bulloch County Airport and numerous flight schools.

 The Pilots had records of 39–56 in 1952, 59–77 in 1953, 57–73 in 1954 and 25–40 in 1955, never finishing above fourth place in the league standings and losing their only playoff series in 1954.
 The team drew 32,146 (1952), 38,431 (1953), 18,532 (1954) and 8,750 (1955) at Pilots Field.
 The Statesboro franchise folded during the 1955 season in controversy.
 The Georgia State League itself then folded after the 1956 season.

 On July 19, 1952, at Pilots Field, Joe Louis Reliford of the visiting Fitzgerald Pioneers, age 12, became the youngest person to play in a professional baseball game.
 Reliford simultaneously broke the racial barrier for the segregated Georgia State League.
 A photo of Reliford in uniform is housed in the Baseball Hall of Fame Library in Cooperstown, N.Y.
 During the game, Reliford, playing outfield for one inning, made a catch over the wall, robbing Pilot player Jim Shuster of a home run to end the game.
 He was congratulated by Pilot fans, who came on the field and cheered him.

 In 1955, the Statesboro Pilots folded during the season, which proved to be their final season of minor league play.
 According to reports, an alleged incident during an away game against the Hazlehurst-Baxley Cardinals on June 26, 1955, led to Statesboro leaving the league.
 After incidents of spiking reportedly occurred during the game, Hazelhurst ownership allegedly visited the Statesboro clubhouse after the game and a ruckus ensued.
 As a result, Statesboro demanded police protection before they would play Hazlehurst again.
 The Georgia State League ruled that the Pilots must play or leave the league.
 Pilots President McAllister then withdrew the team from the Georgia State League on July 1, 1955.

 Statesboro has not hosted another minor league team.